 Years of activism against prison profiteering has paid off.
 In August the FCC took a major step in the right direction by announcing a rate cap on long-distance calls made by inmates.
 It was a hard-fought victory, albeit a limited one.
 For Kenny Davis who lives in the same state where his father is incarcerated, high phone rates remain a barrier to keeping in touch.

-Prison Profiteers action page.
+Want to learn more about the wide range of exploitative practices that come from mass incarceration?
+Start by visiting the Prison Profiteers action page.
 From the companies mentioned above to relatively recent innovations such as privatized bail bonds, to such age-old practices as civil asset forfeiture, the videos covering some of the worst ways people and politicians have found to prey upon the misery of others.
 As Brave New Foundation’s Jesse Lava explains, “The Prison Profiteers series illustrates how greed has become a major driver of mass incarceration—and how the system is more vast than most citizens imagine.”

 More valuable still, it is a public education campaign that invites us to do something about it.
 “For-profit companies are making billions by exploiting our mass incarceration crisis,” said Vanita Gupta, director of the ACLU’s Center for Justice.
-“Over the next six weeks,
+“Over the next six weeks, we’ll be attacking their bottom lines.
+These companies need to know we’re watching.”

-Check back here each Tuesday morning for the rest of the videos in the
+Check back here each Tuesday morning for the rest of the videos in the Prison Profiteers series.

 No comments: